hunchmen/java-apprentice/README.md

 Unchecked exceptions
 >* not pointed out by the compiler - but a good developer should anticipate and handle them
 >* can be addressed by fixing bugs in the code or by setting a try-catch block

+Java Collections Framework
+>* classes and interface that implement commonly reusable data structures
+>* Collection interface represents a group of objects, known as its elements.
+List and Set interfaces extends Collection, List interface allows duplicate elements and also maintains the insertion order, Set interface doesn't allow duplicate elements.
+Map interface represents a collection of key-value pairs, where each key is unique and can be used to retrieve its corresponding value.

+Arrays
+>* collection of objects, where the type and number of objects are specified upfront
+>* fixed-length characteristic

+List
+>* ordered collection of objects, can contain duplicate

+ArrayList
+>* specific implementation of a list where arrays are used to stored elements

+Interface Hierarchy
+>* Iterable > Collection > List

+Linked List
+>* implements the list using a double-linked list

+>* Collection interface represents a group of objects, known as its elements.
+List and Set interfaces extends Collection, List interface allows duplicate elements and also maintains the insertion order, Set interface doesn't allow duplicate elements.
+Map interface represents a collection of key-value pairs, where each key is unique and can be used to retrieve its corresponding value.